MarioRuiz/string_pattern/README.md

 #### SP_ADD_TO_RUBY

-This gem adds the methods generate (alias: gen) and validate (alias: val) to the Ruby classes: String, Array and Symbol.
+This gem adds the methods generate (alias: gen) and validate (alias: val) to the Ruby classes: String, Array, and Symbol.

 Also adds the method generate (alias: gen) to Kernel.
 By default (true) it is always added.